Boris Johnson's mother dies aged 79 | ExBulletin

 Boris Johnson mourns the loss of his mother after her death at the age of 79, we have learned.

-Election of Charlotte Johnson a painter, died Monday in a London hospital, according to the Daily Telegraph.
+Charlotte Johnson Wahl, a painter, died in a London hospital on Monday, according to the Daily Telegraph.

 The newspaper quoted her family as saying that she passed away suddenly and peacefully.